daisy/pipeline-modules/README.md

 Running jobs cannot be canceled yet, but it can happen that the Pipeline2 server is requested to stop gracefully.
 The TTS modules are built so that the TTS resources can be invalidated during running jobs.
 In such cases, the TTS threads will keep popping text packets but they won't process them.
 As a result, they will exit quickly and the deallocation callbacks will be called no matter what problems occurred.

+### MathML

+The conversion from MathML to SSML is based on MathML3.0 specs.
+Almost everything regarding MathML is in the module mathml-to-ssml.
+Minor things, such as annotations and extraction, are done in module text-to-ssml.

+Direct conversion from Content MathML is not handled yet.
+For now, Content MathML is converted into Presentation MathML using a third-party XSLT.
+Pres MathML conversion is in-house though, and is performed from a single XSLT so it can be readily employed in other projects.

+The conversion relies on an external XML file that defines how to deconstruct MathML, much as how you would extract information using regexp groups and build language-dependent SSML from the matching groups.
+Internally, these rules are indeed converted into regexps, thus everything that can't be done using regexps, can't be done with those rules either.
+It would have been more powerful with XSLT rules, but regexp-like rules has been preferred for the sake of simplicity, especially when it comes to combining matching and extraction.

+Although there are rules to convert ASCII symbols (e.g. '+' and '-'), there aren't rules to convert complex UTF-8 symbols such as ℝ and ∬.
+It is the responsibility of the TTS processors to properly pronounce such symbols. eSpeak has a limited preset of symbols, whereas Acapela seems to pronounce them all.
+It has never been tested with other engines.

+###

 ### Known Limitations

 - Relative CSS properties (e.g. increase/decrease volume) are not interpreted;